R. H. King Academy: R. H. King Academy (1989–present)

-Beginning in the 1989-90 school year, the school was given academy status by the Scarborough Board of Education, thus rebranding itself as R.H.
-King Academy because of its possible threatening closure due to declining enrollment (and to the extent, possible transfer of the school to the Metropolitan Separate School Board (which is now called the Toronto Catholic District School Board) if it were to house the students from nearby Cardinal Newman due to the provincial law that extended funding to Catholic high schools).
+Beginning in the 1989–90 school year, the school was given academy status by the Scarborough Board of Education, thus rebranding itself as R.H.
+King Academy because of its possible threatening closure due to declining enrollment.
 The school was also given partial "special status" as an alternative school, meaning the school was not deemed automatically as a home-school for students residing nearby.
-"In area" students were granted the first available spaces, but could opt to go to one of the other near-by high schools if the "Academy" system was not what they wanted.
+"In area" students were granted the first available spaces, but could opt to go to one of the other nearby high schools if the "Academy" system was not what they wanted.
 Additional spaces were available after this first group of in area students were registered.
 These spaces would go to students from "out of area".
-There ware no specific "academic" requirements for admission to King, but students and their parents did need to agree to abide by the Academy's uniform and other policies.
+There were no specific "academic" requirements for admission to King, but students and their parents did need to agree to abide by the Academy's uniform and other policies.
+The uniform was mandated for all students up until the 2021–2022 school year.

 During the first 4 or 5 years of the Academy, there were "line-ups" for "out of area" registration.
 Parents would even come the day before to get a spot in line.
-These line-ups began to become a bit of a marketing problem for the board of education (but a boon to King), so a more equitable system where students were selected through a lottery-system was established.
-A local uniform provider "Earth River Naturals" was an initial supplier, but currently a larger Canadian retailer R. J. McCarthy is providing the uniforms for King students.
-The uniform is mandated for all students.
+These line-ups became a marketing problem for the board of education, so a more equitable system where students were selected through a lottery-system was established.